Harry Connick Jr.: Musicians' Village

 Connick and Branford Marsalis devised an initiative to help restore New Orleans' musical heritage.
-Habitat for Humanity and New Orleans Area Habitat for Humanity, working with Connick and Marsalis announced on December 6, 2005, plans for a Musicians' Village in New Orleans.
-The Musicians' Village includes Habitat-constructed homes, with an Ellis Marsalis Center for Music, as the area's centerpiece.
+Habitat for Humanity and New Orleans Area Habitat for Humanity, working with Connick and Marsalis, announced on December 6, 2005, plans for a Musicians' Village in New Orleans.
+The village includes Habitat-constructed homes with the Ellis Marsalis Center for Music as the area's centerpiece.
 The Habitat-built homes provide musicians, and anyone else who qualifies, the opportunity to buy decent, affordable housing.

-In 2012, Connick and Marsalis received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by Jefferson Awards.
+In 2012, Connick and Marsalis received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given annually by Jefferson Awards.

 Personal life

 Connick married former Victoria's Secret model Jill Goodacre, the daughter of sculptor Glenna Goodacre, at New Orleans' St. Louis Cathedral on April 16, 1994.
 The song "Jill" from his album Blue Light, Red Light (1991) is about her.
 They have three daughters named Georgia (born 1996), Sarah (born 1997), and Charlotte (born 2002).
 The family previously lived in both New Orleans and New Canaan, Connecticut.
-Connick briefly relocated his family to Sydney whilst he worked on Australian Idol in 2023, and all three of his daughters opted to remain there instead of returning to the U.S. with their parents when his work finished.
+Connick briefly relocated his family to Sydney while he worked on Australian Idol in 2023, and all three of his daughters opted to remain there instead of returning to the U.S. with their parents when his work finished.

 In December 1992, Connick was arrested by New York's Port Authority Police and charged with possessing a 9 mm pistol at JFK International Airport.
-After spending the day in jail, he agreed to make a public service television commercial warning against carrying a pistol in New York City without a license.
+After spending the day in jail, he agreed to record a video public service announcement warning against carrying a pistol in New York City without a license.
 The court agreed to drop all charges if he stayed out of trouble for six months.

 Connick is a practicing Catholic, though he also identifies with his Jewish heritage.
 As a Louisiana native of mixed Irish Catholic and Jewish descent, he has also been described as a Creole.
 He is a supporter of his hometown NFL team, the New Orleans Saints.
 He was caught on camera in 2010 at Super Bowl XLIV, which the Saints won, by the television crew of The Ellen DeGeneres Show during the post-game celebrations.
 DeGeneres' mother Betty was on the sidelines watching the festivities when she spotted Connick in the stands sporting a Drew Brees jersey.

 Connick wrote his daughter Sarah's debut song "A Lot Like Me" in 2011, which she released under the name Kate Connick, using her middle name professionally.
 The song was released to celebrate the debut of American Girl's newest historical characters Cecile Rey and Marie Grace Gardner.
-The proceeds from the song went towards the Ellis Marsalis Center for Music.
+The proceeds from the song went to the Ellis Marsalis Center for Music.